 Basically, there are three options:

-Gray divorce can be financially devastating.
-Instead of enjoying the golden years, too many are forced back into the workforce just to make ends meet.
+It can be financially devastating.
+Instead of enjoying the golden years, too many are forced back to work just to make ends meet.

 Relationships with your family and spouse could change causing a strain for everyone.